Before I get too far along let me tell you why I can even open my big ol’ mouth about the topic of holiday hosting.

 2. so are disposable aluminum pans.

 3. put the trash can in a visible location. and the recycling bin.

-4. clean up from one activity before moving on to another.
+4. clean up from one family activity before moving on to another.
 And be firm…you’ll get help!

 5. Mark dishes with stickers, rubberbands with names written on…whatever.
 This eliminates glasses being used and then left.